zikani03/git-monorepo/README.md

 ## IDEAS / TODO

+- Support "squashing-merging" - that is merge the repos without preserving fine-grained commit history

-- Make Submodules instead of mangling history
+- Make Git Submodules instead of mangling history

-- Parallel clones
+- Clone repositories in parallel

-- Create monorepo locally and push to github
+- Create monorepo locally and push to github (and other git hosting services)

 ```shell
 $ git monorepo init --preserve-history \